5-Stack-Studios/valorant-pugfinder-frontend/README.md

 ## Development Principles

 ### Redux
 To simplify contributions to this frontend tool, the project uses Redux in conjunction with React.
-Keeping reducers and actions seperate from presentational logic will ideally help developers who aren't as presentation-focuses contribute to parts and those who are more focused on the layout can contribute to others.
+Keeping reducers and actions seperate from presentational logic will ideally help developers who aren't as presentation-focused contribute to parts and those who are more focused on the layout can contribute to others.

 ### File Structure
 The file structure at the root level has a directory for each sub-module of the application, as well as a `common` directory for anything that is shared by multiple sub-modules.
 At a minimum, each of the sub-module directories should have this structure: